 Following a declaration of a State of Emergency by the President on March 13, 2020, the Centers for Medicare and Medicaid Services (CMS) issued new guidance via a memorandum that is based on the newest recommendations from the Centers for Disease Control and Prevention (CDC).
 It directs nursing homes to significantly restrict visitors and nonessential personnel, as well as restrict communal activities inside nursing homes.
 All individuals other than essential health care staff and visits for end-of-life situations, should no longer enter skilled nursing facilities (SNFs) until further notice.
 For more information on our Visitor Restrictions, click here.
 Recent Coronavirus update regarding the National Emergency Declaration found here.

-As of Thursday evening, March 5, 2020, there have been confirmed cases of the virus in Maryland, and as of Thursday, March 12th, there has been a confirmed case of Community transmission of COVID-19.
-More cases are expected in Maryland and FutureCare's goal is first to prevent and then to mitigate and limit the spread of the virus.
-All visitation is restricted with limited exceptions and enhanced staff, vendor and provider screenings continue, as well as limiting facility access to essential personnel only.
+Beginning Thursday evening, March 5, 2020, cases of the virus in Maryland were confirmed.
+Beginning, Thursday, March 12th, there was a confirmed case of Community transmission of COVID-19.
+Substantially more cases developed in Maryland with significant community outbreaks throughout the State.
+Currently the positivity rate of the virus is holding on average, below 5% in Maryland as FutureCare continues with ongoing testing of staff and residents.
+All visitation continues to be restricted with limited exceptions and enhanced staff, vendor and provider screenings continue, as well as limiting facility access to essential personnel only.
 Please contact the facility to arrange for alternative methods of communicating with your loved ones.
 We appreciate your patience and understanding as we work through this ever-evolving situation.
-To see a letter that provides information about the virus and steps the Facility is taking as well as steps you can take to minimize the spread of the virus, click here.
+For current updates and information, please see the time line above.

-Our clinical experts, in collaboration with experts from local hospitals, State Agencies and other resources are actively and regularly monitoring the situation and are following guidelines and protocols issued by The Centers for Disease Control and Prevention (CDC).
-More information is available on the CDC – Novel Coronavirus webpage.
+Our clinical experts, with the direction from the Maryland Department of Health, State Agencies and in collaboration with experts from local hospitals, and other infectious disease expert consultant resources are actively and regularly monitoring the situation and are following guidelines and protocols issued by The Centers for Disease Control and Prevention (CDC).
+More information is available on the CDC – Novel Coronavirus webpage: CDC – Novel Coronavirus webpage.

 The coronavirus pandemic is causing increased stress and anxiety for all of us.
 The Mental Health Association of Maryland is curating a list of trusted resources to help you take care of your mental health during this difficult time.
 Learn more here: mhamd.org/coronavirus